Kyson/AndroidGodEye/README.md

 It is divided into 3 parts:

 1. Core provide all performance modules and produce performance datas.
-2. Debug Monitor provide a panel to show these performance datas.
+2. Debug Monitor provide a dashboard to show these performance datas.
 3. Toolbox make developers easy to use this library.

 AndroidGodEye prodive several modules, such as cpu, heap, block, leak memory and so on.